 We will use a curved biotensegrity model to release the intracranial meninges.

-By releasing the meninges properly you will also help all the membranes of the body, help modify the tensions inside the cranium, thorax, abdomen and pelvis, and support the flow of intracerebral sinuses including sagittal sinuses, straight sinuses, vein of Galen, vein of Rosendal, etc.
+By releasing the meninges properly you will also help all the membranes of the body, help modify the tensions inside the cranium, thorax, abdomen, and pelvis, and support the flow of intracerebral sinuses including sagittal sinuses, straight sinuses, the vein of Galen, the vein of Rosendal, etc.

-We will work with a specific concept of stress bands and reinforcement of the cranial bones (“buttresses”) that can indicate problem with the meninges.
+We will work with a specific concept of stress bands and reinforcement of the cranial bones (“buttresses”) that can indicate problems with the meninges.

 3- The new scientific model for CSF physiology is probably going to make a revolution in our concept of fluid circulation.

 We will demonstrate another way to help “drain” CSF in the whole brain.
-We wil asses the fluid in three spaces:
+We will assess the fluid in three spaces: